mCaptcha/website/content/blog/12-21-monthly-report/index.md

 ---
-title: "Decenber, 2021: Monthly Report"
+title: "December, 2021: Monthly Report"
 description: "New features, improved accessibility and software integrations"
 lead: "We are mCaptcha.
 We build kickass CAPTCHA systems that give (DDoS) attackers a run for their money.
 And we do all of this without tracking your users.
 Oh and did I mention our UX is great?"